stephanbracke/intermagnet-technical-manual/chapters/usingdata/dataviewer.rst

 There is also an Explorer window, available from the "View" menu.
-This window gives you an alternative view of data on the CD-ROM/DVD/USB.
-The view of the data that the window presents is similar in structure to the directory structure used to hold the data on the CD-ROM/DVD/USB.
-To view an object in the Explorer window, double click the object.
+This window gives you an alternative view of data on the IPM.
+The view of the data that the window presents is similar in structure to the directory structure used to hold the data on the IPM.
+To view an object in the
+Explorer window, double click the object.
 For example, to plot data from an observatory using the Explorer window, expand the tree until the observatory is listed, expand the observatory,